VitKuzm/Data_GDP_PPP_per_capita/README.md

-##1.
-GDP PPP per capita and its correlation with level of corruption and and Life Expectancy.
+<H1>1.
+GDP PPP per capita and its correlation with level of corruption and and Life Expectancy.</H1>

 Project description: